The Writer’s Eye: How to See with the Tip of Your Pen

 - Provide short responses to assigned readings, thereby developing your critical thinking skills.
 (Good readers make better writers.)

 - Craft stories, poems or personal essays triggered by a given week’s theme.

 - Develop your editing skills as you ask for targeted feedback on your work and provide feedback on the work of your peers.

 - Apply weekly prompts to new or existing projects.

 - Use the course structure to cultivate a regular writing practice that fits your life, even after class ends.

-Developed by Elizabeth Ayres and led by Stacia M. Fleegal, The Writer’s Eye provides the perfect foundation for any committed writing practice: fiction writing, nonfiction writing or poetry writing.
+Developed by Elizabeth Ayres and now led by Tawni Waters, The Writer’s Eye provides the perfect foundation for any committed writing practice: fiction writing, nonfiction writing, or poetry writing.

 Small classes fill quickly!

 The Writer’s Eye works best for people who are comfortable getting their thoughts on paper.
 If you want to expand your writing horizons … if you want to gaze at the world with the bold eye of a confident writer … this online writing course is for you.